 - Each writer whose work is selected will also be published, and each writer will receive a complimentary copy.

-You can check out this articles on the art of short story writing: Recommended Short Stories, How to Write A Great Short Story: Lessons from A Short Story Day with TJ Benson, and this short story by the Nigerian writer Ope Adedeji, and this poem by the poet Nome Emeka Patrick.
-And this literary magazine currently accepting submissions.
+You can check out this articles on the art of short story writing: Recommended Short Stories, How to Write A Great Short Story: Lessons from A Short Story Day with TJ Benson, and this short story by the brilliant writer Ope Adedeji, and this poem by the poet Nome Emeka Patrick.